 Consulate General of the Republic of Indonesia

 Phone: 3651 0200

 Once you arrive at your employer’s residence, you will be meeting your employer and his/her family.
-Depending on your agreement, it’s either you’ll be a stay-in domestic worker which means you’ll be staying in the residence of your employer.
-Otherwise you’ll be staying on a different accommodation provided by your employer.
+Depending on your agreement, it’s either you’ll be a stay-in domestic worker, which means you’ll be staying in the residence of your employer.
+Otherwise you’ll be staying in a different accommodation provided by your employer.